fs-dawilliams/WDP2_Portfolio_Project/README.md

 ### Milestone 2

 List the 4 pages/ views that you have built and how will they be used on your site?
+# Page #1
+- Name
+- Purpose

-Also, remember that creating a project board, issues, and milestones is 50% of your grade!
+# Remember that creating a project board, issues, and milestones is 50% of your grade!
 If you are having trouble, contact your instructor ASAP, you might need to be part of the ePortoflio group to have better access.

 ### Milestone 3

 Please discuss the following:
-API
+# API
 - Link to the API that is used in your code
 - Reason you chose the API
 - Where in your code did you use it?

-1st Library
+# 1st Library
--Link to the library
+- Link to the library
--Link to library tutorial that you made already.
+- Link to library tutorial that you made already.
--Reason you chose this library.
+- Reason you chose this library.
--Where in your code is it used?
+- Where in your code is it used?

-2nd Library
+# 2nd Library
--Link to the library
+- Link to the library
--Reason you chose this library.
+- Reason you chose this library.
--Where in your code is it used?
+- Where in your code is it used?

-Persistent Data
+# Persistent Data
--Discuss if you have used MongoDB or Local Storage.
+- Discuss if you have used MongoDB or Local Storage.
--How was it used in your code?
+- How was it used in your code?
--Where in your code is it used?
+- Where in your code is it used?

 ### Milestone 4